n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command helps to print something on the terminal
 ## echo "\"(Ôo)'" commmand
 This command prints confused smiley face to the console.
+## cat command
+This command is used to display content of the file
 ~